Carreg Ddu is a newly formed band, and you can now hear our first demos on our Songs page.

 Carol has always had a love of music mostly of alternative, musical’s, jazz, soul and blues which inspired her to learn to play the tenor saxophone and most recently the acoustic guitar.

-After a discussion with the band, Derek suggested joining him to complete the vocals to a song he had written, which was "Torn", and the results achieved led to Carol and Derek forming Carreg Ddu.
+After a discussion with Derek, he suggested that Carol's voice was more suited to some alternative music that he was writing, which led to Carol joining Derek to complete the vocals to a song he had written, which was "Torn", and the results achieved led to Carol and Derek forming Carreg Ddu, as a collaboration with the intent of doing something a little different.

 Derek is quite a late starter when it comes to playing live.
 Having an electronics background and a love of listening to music, he had an interest in synthesizers in his teenage years but never had the disposable income for a decent one until much later in life, and a Casio home keyboard and its cheesy sounds didn’t quite have the same appeal!
 In 1998 he brought the Yamaha DX7 that he had always promised himself (15 years earlier!) and doodled about in a little attic studio for six months before suddenly realising that he was not getting very far on his own in terms of playing skills, and that he needed the influence of other musicians.